7 Steps Every Parent Should Take

 If you get lost start back at the first part of step 5 to get back on track.

-First, go to Settings → Family → [child’s name] → Screen Time → Content & Privacy Restrictions → Toggle setting to ON (picture to the left).
+First, go to Settings → Family → [child’s name] → Screen Time → Content & Privacy Restrictions → Toggle setting to ON (see screenshot).

 Allowed Media